When Christine arrived in Canada, she was alone and far from what she knew.

 Applying

-There is a very stringent screening process for those who wish to be a mentor, that includes:
+There is a very stringent screening process and training for those who wish to be a mentor, that includes:

 “The impact that mentoring has had on youth every year, since the program started, always amazes me.
 The program is designed to be youth led.
 I provide youth with an overview of the program and make suggestions, but ultimately the young person decides where and how they would like the support.
-I then decide which mentor would be the best fit for the youth.
 I feel that this is one of the reasons for the program’s success.”
 Lisa Mendes, Mentorship Coordinator at CHV